ChristianGrinch/Rapid-Fire/README.md

 Feel free to submit a pull request.
 For any medium-major sized changes, open an issue first to discuss what you would like changed.  _I'm not obligated to put your changes into production.
 I will consider them if they align with my view of the game._

 ## itch-io
 itch.io is an app/website that allows developers to publish their games and send out updates similarly to how developers on a platform like steam send out **updates** to the game instead of entire redownloads. itch.io is really helpful for the player, especially if they have slower internet.
-I will keep the itch.io up to date with the same releases that this repo gets, assuming there are people that want it to be updated.
-I will not publish any releases to itch.io if no one wants to use the app. <br>
+I will keep the itch.io up to date with ~~the same~~ different releases compared to the ones that this repo gets.
+This is simply due to not wanting to upload so many files and devlogs cause I'm lazy and my upload speed (internet) is mid at best. <br>
 ### Install it [here](https://itch.io/app) and learn how to use it [here](https://itch.io/docs/itch/using/downloading.html)

 ## Acknowledgements